 - Staff Training: Assess the need for additional staff training to review screening and triage protocols, patient management, use of PPE, patient communications, and any revision in policies and procedures that have been made to adapt to the evolution of the crisis.
 Document all training provided to staff and maintain records in administrative files.

 - Team Briefs: Conduct daily staff briefs/huddles and end-of-day debriefs.
 This provides all staff opportunities to discuss anticipated issues during the day and identify concerns, pre- and post-clinic, including COVID-19 updates.
-Acknowledge the need to provide emotional support to staff who may be dealing with fear or other stressors through employee assistance program or other support mechanisms.
+Acknowledge the need to provide emotional support to staff who may be dealing with fear or other stressors through employee assistance programs or other support mechanisms.
 Communicate resources to employees.

 Consider Legal Risks

 When the Ebola virus was new to the U.S., there was one well-reported case where a patient who came to the hospital with Ebola was sent home without treatment.
 Due to delays in testing and misdiagnosis, patients have also been turned away with COVID-19.
 Such situations not only put the patients and others at risk, but also put healthcare providers and hospitals at risk for litigation.
 As we move forward, we emphasize that keeping office policies and procedures current while following recommended guidelines, with documentation of adherence in both administrative files and medical records, is key to litigation defense in the future.

 Accountable Care Organizations,